ga4gh/vrs/schema/defs/core/CombinationTherapeuticCollection.rst

 **Information Model**

-Some CombinationTherapeutics attributes are inherited from :ref:`Entity`.
+Some CombinationTherapeuticCollection attributes are inherited from :ref:`Entity`.

 .. list-table::
    :class: clean-wrap